Abstract Submission Now Closed

 - One-year follow-up is required for papers submitted to IMAST.

-- Based upon abstract grading, those selected will be assigned to a four-minute oral presentation or E-Poster.
+- Based upon abstract grading, those selected will be assigned to a four-minute oral presentation or E-Point Presentation.

 - The review process takes approximately 8 weeks, and acceptance notification will be made by email by December 16, 2022.